cetijunior/CetiJunior/README.md

 <h1 align="center">About Me: </h1>

-Hey there! 👋 I'm an avid coder and creator at heart,
+Hey there! 👋 I'm CJ

-By day, I'm mastering the intricacies of **Desktop Programming using Java**, constantly amazed by what can be built with lines of code.
+By day, I'm mostly coding (Websites mostly, Desktop/Mobile sometimes).
+I am constantly amazed by what can be built with lines of code.
 By night, I turn my attention to the rhythms of music production and the precise moments captured in photography. 📸🎧

 My journey is one of continuous learning, where each project, whether it's coding an application or producing a new track, teaches me something new.
 I believe in the power of creativity to solve problems and make the world a more interesting place.